boraoden/boraoden.github.io/favourite-quotes.md

 <img src="/images/selfmademan.jpg" width="219.3" height="306.9">

-> Man cannot remake himself without suffering, for he is both the marble and the sculptor
+> Man cannot remake himself without suffering, for he is both the marble and the sculptor.
 >
 -Alexis Carrel